Why are Empathic Listening Skills Important?

 Then you have your turn and the other person does the same thing.
 The volumes and tempers increase and eventually it ends in yelling and both people storming off thinking the other is an a-hole.

 We go off to our corner feeling indignant, questioning why we’re with this person and what’s wrong with them.
-We question if they really even love us and ponder why they aren’t able to understand what we’re feeling.
+We question if they really even love us and wonder why they aren’t able to understand what we’re feeling.

 In truth, in most cases, BOTH people brought as much baggage to the conversation as the other and both played roles in how the conversation degenerated.